 This program is jointly offered by RCTC and Mayo Clinic.
 Applications can be obtained from Mayo School of Health Sciences at http://www.mayo.edu/mshs/careers/clinical-neurophysiology-technology/clinical-neurophysiology-technology-program-minnesota.

 Students are admitted through the Mayo School of Health Sciences.

 The Clinical Neurophysiology Technology program is an Associate in Applied Science (AAS) degree that consists of 81 credits and is 24-months in length.
 Upon completion of the degree, Mayo will also award a Certificate of Completion.
-Graduates are eligible to take professional certification examinations given by the American Board of Registration of Electroencephalographic and Evoked Potential Technologists (ABRET), American Association of Electrodiagnostic Technologists (AAET), American Board of Electrodiagnostic Medicine (ABEM)) and the Board of Registered Polysomnographic Technologists (BRPT).
+Graduates are eligible to take professional certification examinations given by Neurodiagnostic Credentialing and Accreditation (ABRET), American Association of Electrodiagnostic Technologists (AAET), American Board of Electrodiagnostic Medicine (ABEM)) and the Board of Registered Polysomnographic Technologists (BRPT).
 Students are required to take EEG examination Part 1 prior to graduation.

 Program Start Date(s)

 General course work can be started any semester.
 In order to complete the program in 24 months, students must start the CNT program and related coursework fall semester

 Career opportunities for neurodiagnostic technologists are excellent.
 Graduates are employed in hospitals, clinics, physician’s offices, epilepsy monitoring units, sleep disorder centers, research institutions and the medical instrument industry.

 Median annual starting salary for a full-time technologist is $46,000.
 Salary is dependent upon location and employer.